atindraraut/hubspot-crm-integration/README.md

 ## Going Beyond the Requirements

-While working on this assignment, I found myself implementing additional features that weren't strictly required but seemed valuable for a real-world application:
+While working on this project, I found myself implementing additional features that weren't strictly required but seemed valuable for a real-world application:

 **Individual Property Creation:**
-The assignment only specified the four required properties, but I thought it would be useful to support creating arbitrary custom properties through the API for future extensibility.
+The project only specified the four required properties, but I thought it would be useful to support creating arbitrary custom properties through the API for future extensibility.

 **Batch Contact Operations:**
 The ability to create multiple contacts simultaneously seemed essential for any production use case where you might need to import contact lists.